Division7/AuthSpike/README.md

 ![image](https://github.com/user-attachments/assets/f08c5c1a-efca-4b67-be2f-9c0120099752)

 Select "All Repositories".
 Then, select "Install and Authorize."
 This should take you to your localhost application link.
 The bottom line should say `INSTALLATION ID:` and then a series of numbers.
-Take those numbers, and place those in your .env as "INSTALLATION_ID".
+Take those numbers, and place those in your .env as "APP_INSTALLATION_ID".

 Stop your application, and then run it again with `mvn spring-boot:run`.